seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 > To register your dog

-1. run flow.py and select register mode
+1. run flow.py and select server on mode
 2. send your dog's picture by album or take a picutre
 3. You will receive your dog's breed prediction from server you can choose your dog's breed